atilaneves/unit-threaded/README.md

 Property-based testing
 ----------------------

-There is preliminary and experimental support for property-based testing.
+There is preliminary support for property-based testing.
-The current types supported are all primitive types, all 3 string types, and arrays of these types.
 To check a property use the `check` function from `unit_threaded.property` with a function returning `bool`:

 ```d